browserengineering/book/book/styles.md

 ```

 This function increments `i` through any word characters,[^word-chars]
-much like `whitespace`, but it also returns the parsed data.
-To do
+much like `whitespace`.
+But to return the parsed data, it stores where
-that it stores where it started and extracts the substring it moved
+it started and extracts the substring it moved through.
-through.
-Also note the assertion: if `i` didn't advance though any
-word characters, that means `i` didn't point at a word to begin with.

 [^word-chars]: I've chosen the set of word characters here to cover
     property names (which use letters and the dash), numbers (which